NhutStephen/NodeJS-Express-MySQL-BE-Basic/README.md

 ```
 Postman (For testing APIs)
 ## How To Run
-Type: node server.js (url: localhost:3000) [Haven't had server to deploy yet due to personal projects]
+-Type: node server.js (url: localhost:3000) [Haven't had server to deploy yet due to personal projects]
-Running test APIs with POST with these url pattern:
+-Running test APIs in POSTMAN with these url pattern:
 1. localhost:3000/customers (POST) - Create new customer
 ```
 {